Insights > How to Get Started with Points, Miles, and Credit Cards

 Is it better to redeem points for cash or travel?

-Generally speaking, you’ll get more value from your points when using them for travel.
+Generally speaking, you’ll get more value from your points when using points for travel.